pourmalek/covir2/20220210 JOHN/README.md

 ### JOHN only in uptake 20220210

-IHME and IMPE models have not been updated since the previous uptake of CovidVisualizedGlobal, and the SRIV model updated estimates are highly implausible.
+IHME and IMPE models have not been updated since the previous uptake of covir2, and the SRIV model updated estimates are highly implausible.

 <br/><br/>